 Lots of us at Saffron take a digital approach in our own learning endeavours.
-That doesn’t just mean accessing information available online, but also sharing ideas, asking questions and finding answers.
+That doesn’t just mean accessing the information available online, but also sharing ideas, asking questions and finding answers.
 The integration of learning into our everyday workflow through tools like point-of-need assistants, mobile learning and chatbots means that we can learn as we work.
 Information is just that much more accessible where and when you need it.

 There’s a whole range of internal and external sources we rely on to deepen our industry knowledge and develop our skillset.
 Our teams seek answers to their queries by browsing the web, using YouTube explainers, referring to our company Wiki and social LMS and more.

-Saffron’s designers, for example, like to use livestreams to give them the opportunity to see the workflows of designers all over the world.
+Saffron’s designers, for example, like to use live streams to give them the opportunity to see the workflows of designers all over the world.
 And if they have a question?
 It’s a cinch to contact the designer in question and get their input.
 This kind of networked learning means that they can come up with new ideas and keep on top of their UX game through global collaboration.

 In a similar vein, many of our team love using social media to keep up with trends and reach out to a wider community of professionals.
-Twitter hashtags group together ideas and have made it easy for us to find out other people’s views.
+Twitter hashtags to group together ideas and has made it easy for us to find out other people’s views.
 LinkedIn helps us keep in contact with industry professionals and share insights and internally.